ASC’S COMPREHENSIVE PLAN FOR A SAFE RE-OPENING FOR OUR ACTORS, AUDIENCES, AND STAFF.

 This page contains information specifically for Blackfriars Playhouse audience members – both what ASC is doing to keep you safe as well as what we ask of you as a member of our community.

-For more information about the ASC SafeStart plan, including how we are keeping our acting company and staff safe, please contact us.
+For more information about the ASC SafeStart plan, including how we are keeping our acting company and staff safe, please see the Details section below or contact us.

 The success of these protocols DEPENDS on each of us deciding to value the health and safety of the person next to us.
 This plan was written with faith in THE strength OF OUR ASC community as an underlying condition.

 - Wash hands regularly with soap and water for 20 seconds

 - Do not attend a performance or come to one of the performance venues if you are experiencing symptoms.

 If you cannot attend a performance due to illness, we are offering a flexible rescheduling and refund policy.
 Please get in touch with our Box Office!
 (E-mail, or call1.877.MUCH.ADO)